Definition of Anapest

 This poem is also a very good example of anapest.
 Each long line has three anapests (anapestic trimeter) followed by shorter lines with two anapests (anapestic dimeter).
 It is lending rhythm and regular beats to the poem.

 Function of Anapest

 It helps create artistic lines with a regular meter in a poem.
 Since anapest ends in a stressed syllable, it makes strong rhyming lines that create music in a poem.
-It plays a very important role in poetry and the most common role in verses is that of a comic meter, which is, the foot used in the limerick for comical effects.
+It plays a very important role in poetry, and the most common role in verse is that of a comic meter, which is, the foot used in the limerick for comical effects.